Judy Ann Santos

-Judy Anne Lumagui Santos (born May 11, 1978) is a Filipino actress and film producer.
+Judy Anne Lumagui Santos (born May 11, 1978), also nicknamed Juday, is a Filipino actress and film producer.
 Prolific in film and television in the Philippines, and is known for her dramatic and comedic roles in blockbusters and independent films, as well as for her portrayals of oppressed and impoverished women.
 She has received various accolades, including a Cairo International Film Festival Award, a Fantasporto International Film Festival Award, a Gawad Urian, two Luna Awards, three Metro Manila Film Festival Awards, and three FAMAS Awards.

 Santos began her career as a child with supporting roles in film.
 At the age of ten, her first leading role was the title character in the children's television series Ula, Ang Batang Gubat (1988).
 Santos became more recognized when she and Gladys Reyes starred in the soap opera Mara Clara (1992).
-Her starring roles in the drama series Esperanza (1998), Sa Puso Ko Iingatan Ka (2001), and Basta't Kasama Kita (2003) established her as a leading actress on primetime television.
+Her starring roles in the drama series Esperanza (1998), Sa Puso Ko, Iingatan Ka (2001), and Basta't Kasama Kita (2003) established her as a leading actress on primetime television.
 She received critical acclaim for her role as a woman with dissociative identity disorder in the psychological drama Sabel (2004), for which she won a Gawad Urian and Golden Screen Award for Best Actress.

 Among her highest-grossing releases are the Jose Javier Reyes-directed comedy Kasal, Kasali, Kasalo (2006) and its sequel Sakal, Sakali, Saklolo (2007).
 Santos co-produced the independent drama Ploning (2008) and starred in Mindanao (2019), which were the Philippine submissions for Best International Feature Film at the 81st and 93rd Academy Awards, respectively.
 She is also a chef and a restaurateur.
 In 2015, she wrote a cookbook called Judy Ann's Kitchen, which won a Gourmand International's Cookbook Award for Best Authors and Chefs Outside Europe.
 Santos is married to Ryan Agoncillo, with whom she has three children.